 • Becoming physically weak and more susceptible to diseases

-These symptoms start as mild and grow significantly as you age.
-It is also important to note that not all people experience all of these symptoms as they age.
-Some people may experience one or more symptoms and not notice any of the other symptoms for a long time.
+These symptoms are mild at first, but worsen considerably with age.
+It’s also important to note that not everyone experiences all of these symptoms as they age.
+Some people may experience one or more symptoms and not notice the others for a long time.

-For example, the early symptoms of becoming of over hill age might be getting tired more easily for one person and starting to feel difficulty in remembering things for another.
-No matter what symptoms you experience all of these symptoms are signs that your bodily and mental health has started to decline.
+For example, the first symptoms of advancing age may be, for one person, getting tired more easily and, for another, starting to have difficulty remembering things.
+Whatever they may be, all these symptoms are a sign that your physical and mental health has started to decline.

-This can be troublesome or even terrifying for some people.
-But you should know that aging is a natural process and every living thing goes through it.
-The goal should be to embrace your aging gracefully.
+This can be embarrassing, even terrifying, for some people.
+But it’s important to realize that aging is a natural process and that every living being goes through it.
+The goal should be to accept aging gracefully.

 Embracing your over-the-hill age